thegetty/artists-things/content/things/02-armchair.md

 [^11]: McClellan, *Inventing the Louvre*, 91–123; and Rosenberg, “Fragonard,” 581–82.

-[^12]: Fragonard seems to have been living in the Louvre before he left for Grasse, as his name is included in a description from 1790: “Étatdes logemens,” transcribed in Jules Guiffrey, {{*NAAF*}}*,* 1873, 147.
+[^12]: Fragonard seems to have been living in the Louvre before he left for Grasse, as his name is included in a description from 1790: “Étatdes logemens,” transcribed in Jules Guiffrey, [[*NAAF*]]*,* 1873, 147.
 He then remained in the Louvre until the general eviction of all artists in 1805.

-[^13]: The request of a ceiling painting for the Apollo Gallery was made following Fragonard’s *agrément* in 1766 ({{*PV*}}, 7:330–31).
-Ten years later, Fragonard wrote to the Académie seeking to be relieved of the obligation and it was agreed that he could submit an ordinary easel painting instead ({{*PV*}}, 8:242), but Fragonard never did that either.
+[^13]: The request of a ceiling painting for the Apollo Gallery was made following Fragonard’s *agrément* in 1766 ([[*PV*]], 7:330–31).
+Ten years later, Fragonard wrote to the Académie seeking to be relieved of the obligation and it was agreed that he could submit an ordinary easel painting instead ([[*PV*]], 8:242), but Fragonard never did that either.

 [^14]: Jacques-Louis David, *Rapport sur la suppression de la commission du Muséum* (Paris: Imprimerie Nationale, 1973), 5.